 - Germ Shield:

-Germ Shield offers sanitization service for your vehicle to make it virus proof by using globally proven technology, by a leading American company.
+Germ Shield offers sanitization service for your vehicle to make it virus proof by using globally proven technology.
 Germ Shield is an antimicrobial transparent coating on the surface of your car which will provide 99.99% germ kill protection and it has been proved that it is effective against SARS and other droplet-based viruses.

 - HEPA Filtration: